-Studying our MSC in Information and Process Systems Engineering will will spark your imagination and motivate you with deep intellectual challenges.
+Studying this course will spark your imagination and develop your critical thinking skills with deep intellectual challenges.
 You’ll also be exposed to the principles of knowledge management, decision-making and design in process systems and business-information technologies.

 What you will study

-If you’re a graduate of engineering, science or a related discipline, our course allows you to specialise in the exciting area of information and process engineering.
+If you’re a graduate of engineering, science or a related discipline, this course allows you to specialise in the exciting area of information and process engineering.

-While you gain a valuable working knowledge of what’s involved, we’ll expand your know-how of the technologies and systems used and how these work in practice.
-To inspire your individual path through our course, you’ll also have the option to choose from range of engaging modules.
-These allow you to customise your degree to your preferred area of study and cover areas like process engineering, information systems, business and management.
+While you gain valuable working knowledge of what’s involved, we’ll expand your understanding of the technologies and systems used and how these work in practice.
+To inspire your individual path through our course, you’ll have the option to choose from a range of engaging modules, allowing you to customise your degree to your preferred area of study.

-So you can maximise your learning experience, we also give you access to a wide range of software and laboratory facilities across Surrey.
-This includes access to the process engineering facility, a control and robots facility and signal processing laboratories.
+You’ll also have access to a wide range of software and laboratory facilities to maximise your learning experience, including our process engineering facility, a control and robots facility and signal processing laboratories.

 Facilities, equipment and academic support